PacktPublishing/gRPC-Go-for-Professionals/chapter6/README.md

 # Chapter 6 - APIs’ Design Considerations

+> This is based on the work done in chapter5 folder.

 This folder shows how to improve the API presented in the chapter5 folder.
 The main code for the implementations can be found in the following files:

 - [client/main.go](client/main.go)